Unipotent homotopy theory of schemes: Some results on affine stacks

-\begin{definition} We let $\Shv(A)$ denote the full subcategory of $\PShv(A)$ spanned by objects that are sheaves with respect to the \textit{fpqc} topology on $\mathrm{Aff}_A^{\mathrm{}}$ (see \cite[Ch.~06]{Lur09}).
+\begin{definition} We let $\Shv(A)$ denote the full subcategory of $\PShv(A)$ spanned by objects that are sheaves with respect to the \textit{fpqc} topology on $\mathrm{Aff}_A^{\mathrm{}}$ (see \cite[Ch.~6]{Lur09}).
 The objects of $\Shv(A)$ will be called (higher) stacks over $A$.
-The natural inclusion $\Shv(A) \to \PShv(A)$ preserves all limits; its left adjoint will be called the sheafification functor.
-Note that $\Shv(A)$ is an $\infty$-topos. \end{definition}{}
+The natural inclusion $\Shv(A) \to \PShv(A)$ preserves all small limits. \end{definition}{}

+\begin{remark} Similar to \cite{Toe}, by our conventions, $\mathrm{Alg}_A$ is the category of $A$-algebras in a fixed universe; thus it can be regarded as a small category (by enlarging the universe).
+Therefore the functor $\mathrm{Shv}(A) \to \mathrm{PShv}(A)$ admits a left adjoint given by sheafification. \end{remark}{}

-\begin{definition} The category $\Shv(A)$ has a final object $\left \{* \right \}$ and we let $\Shv_* (A)$ denote the category of pointed objects, i.e., the coslice category $\left \{* \right\} /\Shv(A)$.
+\begin{definition} The category $\Shv(A)$ has a final object $\left \{* \right \}$ and we let $\Shv(A)_*$ denote the category of pointed objects, i.e., the coslice category $\left \{* \right\} /\Shv(A)$.
 Its objects will be called pointed (higher) stacks. \end{definition}{}

 \begin{definition} Let $X$ be a pointed (higher) stack.
-For $n\ge 0$, we define $\pi_n(X, *) \in \Shv(A)$ to be the sheafification of the presheaf on $\mathrm{Aff}_A$ that sends $\Spec S$ to $\pi_n (F(\Spec S), *)$.
-The pointed sheaf $\pi_n(F, *)$ is naturally a sheaf of groups for $n>0$, which is further commutative for $n>1$.
-For a stack $X$, we define $\pi_0 (X) \in \Shv(A)$ to be the sheafification of the presheaf on $\mathrm{Aff}_A$ that sends $\Spec S \mapsto \pi_0 (F(\Spec S))$.
+For $n\ge 0$, we define $\pi_n(X, *) \in \Shv(A)$ to be the sheafification of the presheaf on $\Aff_A$ that sends $\Spec S$ to $\pi_n (X(\Spec S),*)$.
+The pointed sheaf $\pi_n(X,*)$ is naturally a sheaf of groups for $n>0$, which is further commutative for $n>1$.
+For a stack $X$, we define $\pi_0 (X) \in \Shv(A)$ to be the sheafification of the presheaf on $\Aff_A$ that sends $\Spec S \mapsto \pi_0(X(\Spec S))$.
 A stack $X$ is called \textit{connected} if $\pi_0(X) \simeq \left \{*\right \}$.
 A pointed connected stack will refer to the data of a map $p \colon \left \{* \right \} \to X$ such that $p$ is an effective epimorphism in $\Shv(A)$. \end{definition}{}

 \begin{example} For a commutative affine group scheme $G$ over $A$, one can define the Eilenberg--MacLane stacks $K(G,i)$, which have the property that $\pi_n(K(G, i), *) \simeq G$ for $n=i$ and is trivial otherwise.
 This type of stacks will play a crucial role in our paper later on.
 Note that $K(G,1)$ is simply the classifying stack of $G$, which will also be denoted as $BG$. \end{example}{}